Stable pairs on nodal K3 fibrations: Wall-crossing formula for fibrations

 In this section, we study the stable pair invariants on $K3$ fibrations from a different approach.
 We first relate the stable pair invariants on a $K3$ fibration (with possibly singular fibers) to the generalized DT invariants counting torsion sheaves supported on fibers of the $K3$ fibration.
-This is achieved by an argument similar to~\cite{TodK3}, and we use wall-crossing formula of DT type invariants in the derived category~\cite{JS}.
+This is achieved by an argument similar to~\cite{TodK3}, where a similar problem was studied for the trivial $K3$ fibration $S \times \mathbb{C} \to \mathbb{C}$ for a $K3$ surface $S$.
+The key ingredient was the wall-crossing formula of DT type invariants in the derived category~\cite{JS}, \cite{K-S}.
 The latter invariants are calculated in \cite{G-S} for nodal $K3$ fibrations, and we apply its result to calculate the stable pair invariants on nodal $K3$ fibrations with irreducible curve classes.
 For a non-irreducible curve classes, the two approaches give different descriptions of the stable pair invariants on nodal $K3$ fibrations.
 This gives a non-trivial relationship between the generalized DT invariants on nodal $K3$ fibrations and the stable pair invariants on smooth $K3$ fibrations, which may have some applications to the study of the generalized DT invariants.